scylladb/care-pet/docs/build-with-javascript.md

 The above commands execute the main function in the `cmd/migrate/index.js`.
 The function creates the keyspace and tables that you need to run the collar and server services.

-The below code in the `cmd/migrate/index.js` creates a new session then calls the `create_keyspace` , `migrate` functions.
+The following code in the `cmd/migrate/index.js` creates a new session, then calls the `create_keyspace`  and `migrate` functions.

 ```
 migrate/index.js